 You feel guilty for being tired.
 Guilty for wanting space.
 Guilty for needing something when your loved one is the one struggling.
 The guilt is doing a job, and it isn't telling you the truth.

-Somewhere along the way, supporting someone with PTSD became the whole shape of your days.
+Charles Figley's research on compassion fatigue describes how the caregiver role in a traumatised household expands gradually and invisibly.
+What begins as support becomes the full shape of the days.
 The mood of the house.
 The plans you don't make.
-The conversations you rehearse in your head.
-It expands quietly.
-By the time you notice, there isn't much room left for you in your own life.
+The conversations you rehearse in your head before you have them.
+By the time you notice, there is not much room left for you in your own life.

-When that's the shape of things, having a need can feel like stealing.
-Even small ones.
+When that is the shape of things, having a need can feel like stealing.
 A nap.
 A long walk.
-An hour where you don't think about them.
-The guilt rushes in because needing something feels like betraying the person who needs more.
+An hour where you are not thinking about them.
+The guilt arrives because needing something feels like betraying the person who needs more.
+Figley's work is clear: this guilt is not a moral signal.
+It is a symptom of a system that has been out of balance for too long.

 What the guilt is actually pointing to

-The guilt isn't telling you that you're a bad partner or a bad child or a bad friend.
-The guilt is telling you that you have a need, and the system you've built doesn't have a place for it.
+Kristin Neff's research on self-compassion distinguishes between self-criticism and self-awareness.
+The guilty voice is not telling you that you are a bad partner or child or friend.
+It is telling you that you have a need, and the current arrangement has no place for it.

 “You can't offer presence from an empty place.”